-28 undergraduates; 12 research students 24 female; 16 male Academic subject of students interview ClassicsMusEngineeringNatEnglishSocHistorySocMathematicsScie Modern Languages Music Natural Sciences Philosophy Physics Social Anthropology Social and political Science Types of secondary / tertiary institution of voluntary student respondents:
+28 undergraduates; 12 research students 24 female; 16 male

+Academic subject of students interviewed:

+Classics Engineering English History Mathematics Medicine Modern Languages Music Natural Sciences Philosophy Physics Social Anthropology Social and political Science Modern Languages

+Types of secondary / tertiary institution of voluntary student respondents:

 comprehensive school 17

 independent schools 8

-I.e.a. grammar school 3
+l.e.a. grammar school 3

 (ex)direct grant grammar schools 2

 sixth form college 2

 college of further education 1

 QUESTIONNAIRE ANALYSIS

 The following are extracts from questionnaire responses.
 The statistics do not always total 100%: not all respondents answered all questions, many questions offered the opportunity for multiple responses (e.g. some Fellows attended more than one kind of school) and some questions did not cater precisely for all kinds of answers (e.g. non-British kinds of education).

 Questionnaire responses

-Total responses : 75 = 73% of total Fellowship

-Female response: 14 = 100% of female Fellowship

-Male response: 61 = 68.5% of male Fellowship
+Total responses : 75 = 73% of total Fellowship.
+Female response: 14 = 100 % of female Fellowship.
+Male response: 61 = 68.5% of male Fellowship.

 Women as % of return in each age-group:

-% of return
+Age % of return

-20.0
+28 - 32 : 20.0

-9.0
+33 - 37 : 9.0

-26.6
+38 - 42 : 26.6

-12.5
+43 - 47 : 12.5

-33.3
+48 - 52 : 33.3

-nil
+53+ : nil

 The main purpose of asking Fellows to provide detailed information about their family and educational background is to discover the nature of the environments that are likely to have shaped or influenced their attitudes.
 The results showed some clear differences between the sexes.

 FELLOWS' FAMILY BACKGROUND

 Siblings, and position in family

 In gauging whether there is likely to be any marked difference in the gender background of respondents, by recording the sex ratio of their siblings, it is noticeable that for the whole constituency:

-For each female Fellow: